Timed tuplix calculus and the Wesseling and van den Bergh equation: Concluding Remarks

-We have developed a timed extension of tuplix calculus.
-The result can be looked upon as a special purpose timed process algebra in which processes are considered at a level of detail where the time slices in which actions are performed matter, but not their order within the time slices.
-This makes it suited for the description and analysis of financial products: financial products exhibit financial behaviours where the day, week, month or year in which actions are performed and the amounts of money are transferred in doing so are relevant, but not their order within the periods concerned.
+We have developed a timed extension of the core of tuplix calculus in which financial behaviours are considered at a level of detail where the time slices in which actions are performed matter, but not their order within the time slices.
+This makes it suited for the description and analysis of financial products: financial products exhibit financial behaviours where the day, week or month in which actions are performed and the amounts of money are transferred in doing so are relevant, but not their order within the periods concerned.

-We have formalized the cumulative interest compliant conservation requirement for pure financial products proposed by Wesseling and van den Bergh by an equation in the timed tuplix calculus developed.
+We have formalized the cumulative interest compliant conservation requirement for financial products proposed by Wesseling and van den Bergh by an equation in the timed tuplix calculus developed.
 Thus, a formalization of the starting-point of the material on the mathematics of finance presented in~\cite{WB00a} has been achieved.
-Moreover, we have used the timed tuplix calculus developed to show how wanted financial behaviours may profit from using pure financial products.
+Moreover, we have used this formalization to introduce the notion of a financial product behaviour, and have presented some properties of financial product behaviours.
 The timed tuplix calculus appears to be a reasonable setting for further work in this area.

+In~\cite{BPZ07a}, the core of tuplix calculus is among other things extended with a binary alternative composition operator and a variable-binding generalized alternative composition operator for each variable of sort $\Quantity$.
+The latter operators have proved to be convenient in modular budget design.
+Extending timed tuplix calculus with these operators would allow for non-deterministic financial behaviours to be described.
+However, in the presence of non-deterministic financial behaviours it would be less easy to acquire an intuitive understanding of what the implicit capital of a financial behaviour tells us.
+Moreover, comparison of the implicit capitals of different financial behaviours, like in Section~\ref{sect-fpb}, appears to make little sense in the case of non-deterministic financial behaviours.

 Like Wesseling and van den Bergh, we consider only financial products of which the interest rate is not dependent on changes in the financial market.
 If the interest rate of a financial product is made dependent on changes in the financial market, then the expressiveness of the timed tuplix calculus is insufficient.
-In this more dynamic case, discrete time process algebra~\cite{BB95a} looks to be a reasonable setting for the formalization of an adapted version of the cumulative interest compliant conservation requirement.
+In this more dynamic case, a version of discrete time process algebra~\cite{BB95a} looks to be a reasonable setting for the formalization of an adapted version of the cumulative interest compliant conservation requirement.

+We remark that we do not have to abandon discrete time if interest is continuously instead of discretely compounded because of the commonly known fact that an interest rate $p$ with continuous compounding is equivalent to an interest rate $\ln(1 + p)$ with discrete compounding.